How to Garden With Children

 Purple beans, green beans, scarlet runners, long beans, dwarf beans – children will love the colours and sizes of the different varieties available.
 Discuss why some beans need support structures to climb up and let them help you secure the plant as it grows.
 You can even make a ‘bean tepee’ which is a great summer hidey spot for children.

-Bean Tepee: Construct a large tepee (from bamboo or stakes) and leave an opening in the front so children can enter.
+Build a Bean Tepee: Construct a large tepee (from bamboo or stakes) and leave an opening in the front so children can enter.
 Plant green or runner beans around the outside to grow up the structure.

 Peas are an easy crop for children to grow.
 Choose from climbing or dwarf varieties, or try tasty snow or sugar snap peas which can be eaten pods and all.

 There are many different salad greens that are simple and quick to grow.
 Try mesclun mix, spinach, rocket or kale.
 Show children how to remove just the outer leaves of buttercrunch, oak leaf or cos lettuce to eat, so the plant keeps growing.
 Regularly sow seeds or plant seedlings to ensure a continuous supply.